AXIS A1610 Network Door Controller

 A network trace file might contain sensitive information, for example certificates or passwords.

 A network trace file can help you troubleshoot problems by recording activity on the network.
-Select the duration of the trace in seconds or minutes, and click Download.

 Remote system log